Fudan-iGEM/2024-wiki/src/human-practices.md

 <br>

 Another issue is the catalytic mechanism of [hydrogenase](https://parts.igem.org/Part:BBa_K5115067).
 We aimed to fully understand hydrogenase to demonstrate its feasibility as a fundamental component to aid in experimental validation.
-Therefore, we reached out to Professor Xiaoling Xu from Zhejiang Normal University, who has extensive experience and a unique understanding of the electron transport chain.
+Therefore, we reached out to [Professor Xiaoling Xu](https://bms.hznu.edu.cn/xuxllab/ktzfzr/) from Hangzhou Normal University, who has extensive experience and a unique understanding of the electron transport chain.

 ### 4.5 Email with Prof. Xiaoling Xu